By Janine Buis

 Yes, errors happen, but when employees show blatant disregard for their customers, and take no accountability or show a sense of urgency to rectify the situation, there generally are consequences.
 Front line employees everywhere are imagining what the consequences would be if this were to happen to them.

 These are very public transgressions, but these companies are not alone.
-How any company handles the transgressions of its leaders sends a powerful message to employees about accountability and consequences for their actions really means.
+How any company handles the transgressions of its leaders sends a powerful message to employees about accountability.

 Leadership actions define your culture.
 What message are you, and your leaders sending about your culture?